 Table 4 contains the percentage of the total running time taken by different parts of the scalable program as the number of processors increases.
 Calc is the percentage of time taken by the dynamic programming calculations, file is the cost of writing the decisions to disk, and misc is the part of the time not attributed elsewhere.
-Under array redist, we show the cost of shifting data among the processors to maintain load-balance, where comm is the cost of calculating the redistribution and communicating the data between the processors, and shift is the cost of moving the data on the processor.
-Below external comm is the cost of getting neighbor states from other processors, including the cost of determining which processor has the
+Under array redist, we get the cost shifting data among the processors to maintain load-balance, where comm is the cost of calculating the redistribution and communicating the data between the processors, and shift is the cost of moving the data on the processor.
+Below external comm is the cost of getting neighbor states from other processors, including the cost of determining which processor has the data and where to put it on the current processor, and the cost of communicating the data.